Md. Shamsul Haque

 Md.
 Shamsul Haque (29 January 1930 – 27 May 2005) was a Bangladesh Awami League politician and a Jatiya Sangsad member representing the Mymensingh-2 and Mymensingh-15 constituencies.
-He was elected to parliament from Mymensingh-11 as a Bangladesh Awami League candidate in 1991 and 1996.
+He was elected to parliament from Mymensingh-2 as a Bangladesh Awami League candidate in 1991 and 1996.

-Shamsul Haque was awarded the Ekushey Padak posthumously for his contribution to the Bengali language movement.
+Shamsul Haque was awarded the Ekushey Padak posthumously for his contribution to the Bengali Language Movement.

-Background and career
+Early life

-Shamsul Haque was born on 29 January 1930 in Tarakanda, Mymensingh.
+Shamsul Haque was born on 29 January 1930 at Tarakanda Upazila in Mymensingh.
 He studied in Ananda Mohan College.
-He was jailed for his involvement in the Bengali language movement.
+He was jailed for his involvement in the Bengali Language Movement.

+Political life

-Shamsul Haque was five time member of parliament for Mymensingh-15 and Mymensingh-2.
-He served as the Fulpur Upzilla Parishad chairman in 1988.
-His son Sharif Ahmed is serving as the member of parliament for Mymensingh-2.
+Shamsul Haque was five time Member of Parliament for Mymensingh-15 and Mymensingh-2.
+He served as the Fulpur Upazila Parishad chairman in 1988.
+His son Sharif Ahmed was also the member of parliament for Mymensingh-2.